stakahama/ATRSim.jl/README.md

 ```

 The optional last argument defines the refractive index of the third
-medium above the sample (air) when the sample is deposited as a thin
+medium above the sample (air) when the sample in contact with the IRE is
-film.
-The data type of variable returned determines the behavior of some
+prepared as a thin film.
+The data type of variable returned determines
-functions (e.g., penetration depth, electric field intensity at the
+the behavior of some functions (e.g., penetration depth, electric field
-interface).
+intensity at the interface).

 ``` julia
 nₐᵢᵣ = 1.0